 Metasequoia glytostroboides

-This imposing pyramidal tree has a horizontal branch structure that captures and holds large quantities of rainfall.
-It succeeds well in waterlogged locations, successfully holding and dispersing stormwater.
-View Metasequoia glytostroboides
+This imposing pyramidal tree boasts a horizontal branch structure that captures and holds large quantities of rainfall.
+Moreover, it thrives in waterlogged conditions, effectively holding and dispersing rainwater.

 Metasequoia glyptostroboides Dawn Redwood trees growing in rows in field